SondreWold/comp_rep_study/notes/meetings/july_8.md

 ## Immediate Next Steps
 The following steps should be done next:
+- Ensure that data generation scripts are available
 - Evaluate our trained masks (`ContinuousMask` and `SampledMask`)
   - First validate the initial frozen model on the `Append` validation set (get accuracy)
   - Validate mask training on whole dataset